marxin/texi2rst-generated/sphinx/gccint/generic/expressions.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: expression, TREE_TYPE, TREE_OPERAND

 .. _expression-trees:

-.. index:: expression

-.. index:: TREE_TYPE

-.. index:: TREE_OPERAND

 Expressions
 ***********